Linksys RE6500 Setup Steps

 4. Reset the Range Extender

 Press and hold the Reset button of your range extender.
 Once the Power LED starts blinking, the reset is successful and the extender will restart at this point.

 Does the issue get resolved?
-If not, get in touch with our knowledgeable technicians at toll-free and troubleshoot the problem within minutes.
+If not, get in touch with our knowledgeable technicians and troubleshoot the problem within minutes.

 How to Check the Status of Your Range Extender

 Checking the status of your range extender is important so you can verify whether it is connected to your wireless network and whether it is getting the correct IP address from your router.
 Let’s get to know how to check the status of your RE6500 AC1200 Dual-Band Wireless Range Extender: